 Child Custody Lawyer Serving Denton, Lewisville, Sanger, Ponder, Carrollton, Corinth, Frisco, Flower Mound, Aubrey, Oak Point, Pilot Point, Little Elm, Lake Dallas, and The Colony, Texas.

-Having to fight for custody of your children is never easy.
-Whether you are seeking custody for the first time in a divorce or paternity dispute, seeking enhanced custody rights, or seeking to enforce an existing custody order, we understand what you are going through.
-As an experienced Lewisville child custody lawyer, Ms. Parker also understands what it takes to win custody rights or enforce existing custody orders in Texas courts.
+Having to fight for custody of your children is heartbreaking.
+Whether you are seeking custody for the first time in a divorce or a paternity dispute, seeking more decision-making rights, or seeking to enforce an existing custody order, we understand what you are going through.
+As an experienced child custody lawyer, Ms. Parker also understands what it takes to win custody rights or enforce existing custody orders in Texas courts.

 About Texas Child Custody (Conservatorship) Orders

 In Texas, child custody is referred to as “conservatorship.”
 The Texas Legislature created this term to mean "decision-making" and provides a laundry list of decision-making rights in the Texas Family Code.
 A parent named in a court order is also called a "conservator" (decision-maker).